Skip to main content

 Horizon Europe space image

-Renewed cooperation with the European Space Agency and the European Defence Agency
+Cooperation with the European Space Agency and the European Defence Agency

 In 2008, the Commission, ESA and EDA established a Joint Task Force (JTF) with the objective of ensuring autonomous and unrestricted access to these technologies.
 Since then, the JTF has mapped critical space dependencies and identified relevant actions.